 - If you are able to organically and convincingly tie-in your academic and career interests and/or how a prospective UC institution can help you achieve your goals, take the opportunity to do just that (in any prompt).

-- Strongly consider PI #8, as it is the most open-ended option and allows you to highlight any strengths or passions that don’t fit elsewhere in the application.
+- Strongly consider PI #8.
+It is the most open-ended option and allows you to highlight anything that doesn’t fit elsewhere in the application.

 A licensed counselor and published researcher, Andrew’s experience in the field of college admissions and transition spans two decades.
 He has previously served as a high school counselor, consultant and author for Kaplan Test Prep, and advisor to U.S. Congress, reporting on issues related to college admissions and financial aid.